PASTAplus/PEP/peps/pep-9.md

 #### Resource

 - `resource.collection_id` - A reference to the collection to which the resource belongs.
-- `resource.key` - A unique identifier for the resource.
+- `resource.key` - A unique system identifier for the resource.
 - `resource.label` - A human-readable name for the resource.
 - `resource.type` - The resource type.
 - `resource.created_date` - The date and time the resource was created.